-Smallmouth bass collected from the Upper James River in fall 2020 by length and number.
+Number and lengths of smallmouth bass collected from the upper James River in fall 2021.
 Juvenile bass (less than 7 inches) are represented with red bars, while adult smallmouth bass are shown with green bars.
 Current regulations protect smallmouth bass between 14 and 22 inches (dark green bars).

-The majority of adult smallmouth bass collected in 2020 samples were between 7 and 16 inches with approximately 29% of adult smallmouth bass collected between 14 and 22 inches and therefore protected under the current slot limit regulations.
+The majority of adult smallmouth bass collected in 2021 samples were between 7 and 13 inches.
+Approximately 14% of adult smallmouth bass collected were between 14 and 22 inches and therefore protected under the current slot limit regulations.
 After collecting fish with electrofishing equipment, catch rates are calculated in terms of fish collected per hour.
-Catch rates of adult smallmouth bass in 2020 averaged 64 per hour.
-This is greater than the long-term average catch rate of 47 per hour and still one of the higher catch rates in the past 20 years.
+Catch rates of adult smallmouth bass averaged 43 per hour, which is slightly lower than the long-term average catch rate of 47 per hour.